-a) Define the elements that should make up the virtual manufacturing environment.

-b) 3D graphical modeling of each element, separately, using Blender.

-c) Export the elements in FBX format^{13 14}, which is recognized by XNA.

-d) Import the graphics for the XNA project.
-Each element must be rotated 90° around the X and 180° around Z axis because Blender and XNA adopt different coordinate systems.

-e) Program the kinematics and dynamics of each element including bounding boxes for collision detection, as well as other methods and functions specific to each element.

-f) Associate the input devices, such as keyboard, mouse, joystick, and even Kinect (gestures and/or voice commands), to each element.
+- a) Define the elements that should make up the virtual manufacturing environment. - b) 3D graphical modeling of each element, separately, using Blender. c) Export the elements in FBX format13, which is recognized by XNA. - d) Import the graphics for the XNA project.
+By adopting (Blender and XNA) different coordinate systems, each element must be rotated 90 around the X and 180 around Z axis. - e) Program the kinematics and dynamics of each element including bounding boxes for collision detection, as well as other methods and functions specific to each element. - f) Associate the input devices, such as keyboard, mouse, joystick, and even Kinect (gestures and/or voice commands), to each element.